 Hired places candidates across the U.S., including the San Francisco Bay Area, Los Angeles, San Diego, Seattle, Denver, Austin, Chicago, New York, Boston, and Washington D.C.
 We’re also expanding internationally, placing candidates in Toronto, Paris, Sydney, Melbourne and London.
 We plan to be in 30 markets worldwide by the end of next year.
 If you live outside of our key markets and are willing to relocate, we encourage you to try us out!

 For top candidates, participating in our marketplace can be time intensive.
 We recommend that you hold off on any additional job searching during those 1 - 4 weeks to ensure you have the bandwidth to pursue all relevant opportunities offered on Hired’s platform.
 Most of the interest from companies happens during the first week, and for each interview request received, plan for multiple interview rounds.
 It will involve a non-trivial amount of preparation, phone and programming time to make it through each job process - as well as onsite interviews that sometimes require taking a day off from your current job.
 If at any point you feel your bandwidth is stretched too thin, speak with your Talent Advocate, and they can help you prioritize and organize your interview schedule to make it more manageable.

 We are not a great platform for inexperienced talent.
 You won’t likely find your first job through us, but you might find your second!
-Given the competitiveness in our marketplace, candidates must have a defined and proven skill set in one of the job categories we support - tech, sales and/or marketing - in order to be admitted to our marketplace.
+Given the competitiveness in our marketplace, candidates must have a defined and proven skill set in one of the job categories we support - tech in order to be admitted to our marketplace.